How to Document an Insurance Loss

 Photograph everything before you touch it

-Start with wide shots showing the overall scene, then move to close-ups.
-Photograph each damaged item from multiple angles, including serial numbers, model numbers, and any pre-existing damage visible.
-Time-stamped phone photos are now the documentation standard for nearly every major carrier.
+Start with wide shots of the overall scene, then capture close-ups.
+Document each damaged item from multiple angles, including serial numbers and model numbers.
+Time-stamped phone photos are now the standard for major carriers.

 Build an inventory list